haidy-maher/Customer-Churn-Analysis-Prediction/README.md

 - Pandas, NumPy for data manipulation
 - Scikit-learn for modeling and preprocessing
 - Matplotlib, Seaborn for visualization
-- Mlxtend for association rule mining
-- NetworkX for rule graph visualization
 - Google Colab integration for easy execution

 ---